mikeagun/concat/README.md

 - threading and thread synchronization primitives
   - these work correctly (see various thread examples) with the exception that there are some shared global buffers for IO in the existing implementation
   - we still need a threadsafe memory pool allocator (so we can use the new memory pool code and cut down on malloc/free)
+- Networking - currently just basic TCP socket support, but with a few more ops we should have the primitives to do anything
 - example programs
-    - quite a few already in examples/ directory
+    - quite a few already in examples/ directory, many of them well-documented
 - simple debugging tools exist
     - existing tools are just a set of words added to the dictionary to manipulate/run/debug/inspect concat VMs
     - set up to easily support writing new debugging tools in concat, and/or script debugging sessions